 Leading Spine Orthopaedists in the Raleigh-Cary Region

 The Cary Orthopaedic Spine Center is the region’s only comprehensive spine specialty practice, offering full-service care to patients who suffer from neck and back pain or spinal disorders.
-Our highly skilled, fellowship-trained spine specialists take a personal approach in treating patients, while working to ensure the best outcomes for each and every individual.
+Our highly skilled, fellowship-trained spine specialists and spine-specific physical therapists take a personal approach in treating patients, while working to ensure the best outcomes for each and every individual.

 Our spine specialists know what it takes for your spine to be healthy.
 When we approach your neck or back pain, our ultimate goal is to restore your health and mobility.
 We utilize a comprehensive approach to conduct an in-depth evaluation that includes neurologic, orthopedic and biomechanical testing, which may include x-rays, MRI or CT scans.
 This enables our spine physicians to precisely diagnose each individual’s condition.